Circular walk from Cubert to St Piran's Round

 The tawny owl is largely nocturnal so you're less likely to see one than to hear it, but if you do it's brown speckled and about the size of a pigeon.
 However, they make the well-known "twit-twoo" sound.
 The "twit" (which is more like "ke-wick") is their version of "hello?" and the "twoo" (or "hoo-hoo-oooo") is a male territorial call.
 The two calls together are likely to be to a male responding "you'm on my land!" to another owl.

-15. Bear right onto the path between the granite posts and follow this to a waymark, marked "Rose".
+15. Bear right onto the path between the granite posts and follow this to where a path departs to the right, leading downhill.

 The name "Rose" or prefix "Ros" crops up quite a lot in Cornish place names.
 The reason is that ros is a Celtic word meaning either "moor" or "spur of a hill".
 Both of these occurred fairly frequently in the Cornish landscape, particularly before much of the lower-lying heathland was drained and cleared for pasture.

-16. Turn right at the waymark and follow the path until it ends beside a cottage.
+16. Turn right onto the path leading downhill and follow this until it ends beside a cottage.

 Yellow lesser celandines line the path in spring and early summer.